-You are responsible for your time sheets and attendance cards.
-Remember to record your time.
-If you have made an error on your card, your supervisor must initial the correction.
+You are responsible for accurately recording your time.
+If you have made an error, your supervisor must initial the correction.

-No one may record hours worked on another's card.
-Tampering with another's time sheet or attendance card is cause for disciplinary action, including possible dismissal, of both employees.
+No one may record hours worked for another employee.
+Tampering with another's webtime entry, time sheet or attendance card is cause for disciplinary action, including possible dismissal, of both employees.
 Do not alter another person's record, or influence anyone else to alter your record for you.
 In the event of an error in recording your time, please report the matter to your supervisor immediately.

 We hope you will manage your financial affairs so that we will not be obligated to execute any court-ordered wage assignment or garnishment against your wages.
 However, whenever court-ordered deductions are to be taken from your paycheck, you will be notified.

 Note: See "Deductions From Paycheck (Mandatory)" earlier in this section for further information.

 Benefit eligible "non-exempt" employees who work on a College holiday will receive their normal wages for the paid holiday, plus they will be paid their double time rate for hours worked on the College holiday regardless of the number of hours they work that work week.